rpm-software-management/dnf/doc/api_queries.rst

     Return a new query that limits the result only to installed packages of same name and different version.
 Optional argument exclude accepts a list of package names that will be excluded from result.

+  .. method:: extras()

+    Return a new query that limits the result to installed packages that are not present in any repo

   .. method:: filter(**kwargs)

     Return a new query limiting the original query to the key/value pairs from `kwargs`.
 Multiple `kwargs` can be passed, the filter then works by applying all of them together (logical AND).
 Values inside of list or query are cumulative (logical OR).